ihsanalgul/weather/README.md

 ## [Weatherstack API](https://weatherstack.com)

-Limit request amount(free subscription indicates 250 requests) by using IP of client.
+Limit request amount(free subscription indicates 250 requests/month) by using IP of client.

 Some of the used technologies in this project: